-The qualification is suitable for learners aged 16 and above and designed to prepare learners for employment in the IT and telecoms sector or to progress to higher level learning.
+The qualification is suitable for students aged 16 and above and designed to prepare students for employment in the IT and telecoms sector or to progress to higher level learning.

-The qualification allows learners to specialise in their area of interest by choosing units from one of four pathways (General, business, networking and systems support or software development).
+The qualification allows students to specialise in their area of interest by choosing units from one of four pathways (General, business, networking and systems support or software development).

 Following its 2012 review of post-19 qualifications the ESFA removed 1,800 qualifications from public funding and a further 1,000 in 2014.
 In March 2014 the government published a Reform Plan for Vocational Education.